DavideDaz/EntuData/_posts/2020-01-28-OptimizersComparison.md

 We can think of the gradient as a sort of vector, with its magnitude and a direction pointing with a certain intensity to the local minima.
 It can be therefore advantageous to take advantage of the momentum given by the previous iteration to speed up the learning process.
 At the same time we don't want to accelerate indefinitely and amplify too much the step size, as we can overshoot our minima target.
 Hence, without going too much in deep with the physical parallel of momentum (whose clear explanation is in the [deep learning book](http://www.deeplearningbook.org/contents/optimization.html)), for the SGD with momentum implementation we mainly need two ingredients:

 - A variable $$v$$ that plays the role of velocity
-- A friction factor that introduces a gradual (exponential) decay of the velocity term in order to dump the oscillations in the weights updates.
+- A friction factor that introduces a gradual (exponential) decay of the velocity term in order to damp the oscillations in the weights updates.

 The result it is a faster descent towards the local minima with a dumped oscillation of the weights as in Figure 2.